Netcentric/accesscontroltool/README.md

 Access Control Tool for Adobe Experience Manager
 ================================================

-The Access Control Tool for Adobe Experience Manager (ACTool) is a tool that simplifies the specification and deployment of complex [Access Control Lists in AEM] (http://docs.adobe.com/docs/en/cq/current/administering/security.html#Access%20Control%20Lists%20and%20how%20they%20are%20evaluated).
+The Access Control Tool for Adobe Experience Manager (ACTool) simplifies the specification and deployment of complex [Access Control Lists in AEM] (http://docs.adobe.com/docs/en/cq/current/administering/security.html#Access%20Control%20Lists%20and%20how%20they%20are%20evaluated).
 Instead of building a content package with actual ACL nodes you can write simple configuration files and deploy them with your content packages.

 Features: